Selborne, Hampshire Cottages

 Bedroom One with king size bed (5ft).

-Bedroom Two (access up two steps), under the eaves, with single "truckle" bed on a low base.
+Bedroom Two (access up two steps), under the eaves, with single "truckle" bed on a low base - suitable for children.
 A travel cot can be supplied for use in either bedroom.

 Family Bathroom/WC with separate shower cubicle.